TABLE OF CONTENTS

 There are 2 main environments for mobile app testing: virtual testing devices (emulator and simulator) and real testing devices.

-Virtual testing device is software run on computers to mimic the features and behaviors of a particular smartphone.
-This gives QA engineers an idea of how a program will perform on a designated device, even without its physical appearance.
+A virtual testing device is a software run on computers to mimic the features and behaviors of a particular smartphone.

 Two main types of virtual devices are emulators and simulators.
 While an emulator imitates both the hardware and software of the target device, a simulator only replicates software by mimicking its various configurations in the real environment.

-On the other hand, real devices are the actual consumer handsets on which your software is run in production.
+On the other hand, real devices are actual consumer handsets on which the software is run in a real-world production environment.

-This table provides a closer look at each method’s pros and cons.
+This table shows each method’s pros and cons.

 Criteria